davidthings/jebrish/README.md

 sudo dd if=output/images/sdcard.img of=/dev/sdc bs=4MB ; sync
 ```

-# Running
+# Console

-With the sd card in the first slot, power on.

-After a short period, the kernel will run a console.

 Depending on your kernel arguments (in the boot partion `/extlinux/extlinux.conf`), console appears over the UART (at 1,500,00 bps!) or on the LCD display / HDMI.
 Whichever appears last on the line is the one the console runs on.
 Obviously if you select the main display, you'll need a USB keyboard or similar.
 Many work, and a small wireless keyboard is quite nice.

-This is the default: console runs on the display.
+This is the default: console runs on the display.  `console=tty0` is the second `console` hence the default for the shell.

 ```
 LABEL default